aciurlik/Summer-Research/README.md

        int number - for example, "220"
        Prefix[] prerequsites
   b.
 CourseList
+    Keeps track of all offered courses.
+    Also keeps track of course prefixes and their prerequsites - ensures that you don't have two prefixes with the same number and subject but different prerequsites.
     Main Constructor: Reads in a file of all courses known to be offered (describe what you're doing rather than how.)
+    Fields:
+      courseList
+      prefixPrerequsites - stores any prerequsites for a prefix
     Methods:
       add(Course c) - adds course to the end of the CourseList addAt(Course c, int i)-adds course to a specified location in CourseList